Candlestick Patterns

 rising 3 methods candlestick pattern

-The Rising Method consists of two strong white lines bracketing 3 or 4 small declining black candlesticks.
+The Rising Method consists of two strong white lines bracketing 3 or 4 small declining black candles.
 The final white line forms a new closing high.
 The pattern is definitely bullish.

 Falling Three Methods